delight-im/Emoji/Android/README.md

 ## Known issues

  * Even with this library, your app cannot display emoji that are not in the [EmojiSources.txt](http://www.unicode.org/Public/UNIDATA/EmojiSources.txt) file.
-This is normal behaviour for Android versions prior to 4.4 (KitKat), however.
+This is normal behaviour for Android versions prior to 4.4 (KitKat), however, because `AndroidEmoji.ttf` does not contain newer emoji.

 ## Third-party components